Cerberus-Nuclear/Eddy-Source/README.md

 Requirements

 - Python 3.6 or later
-- Jinja2 Python package is required
+- Jinja2 Python package is required (will be included automatically if Eddy is installed via pip)
+- pytest and pytest-mock Python packages are requried to run the unit tests

 <details>
   <summary>Example HTML outputs</summary>